nnworkspace/elan/00-project-governance/README.md

 - **`communication-and-project-management.md`**
   Defines how collaboration, coordination, and decision-making are conducted using the shared Git-based workbench.

+- **`commit-message-conventions.md`**
+  Defines the strict formatting and traceability rules for commit messages, enforced mechanically by `commitlint`.

 - **`configuration-management.md`**
   Defines the strategy for maintaining auditable system states through atomic baselines (Sets), manifest-based versioning, and version-aware traceability.